thehighvaluemen/thehighvaluemen.com/content/tidiness.md

 1. Read [The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo](https://amzn.to/2CvMLof)
 2. As you read, construct a plan of action
 3. When you're done reading the book, add the following to your plan:
-3.1.
-Tidy your computer
+	* Tidy your computer
-3.2.
-Tidy your phone
+	* Tidy your phone
-3.3.
-Tidy your social networks.
+	* Tidy your social networks.
-3.4.
-Tidy your relationships.
+	* Tidy your relationships
 4. Execute on that plan